19/20/21 April 2024

 where we are ..... how to get there ...

 ROME FIUMICINO AIRPORT (km 222)

 ROME CIAMPINO AIRPORT (km 204)

-FROM SOUTH: exit Chiusi - Chianciano Terme (A1).
-Continue for Chianciano Terme, then for Monte Amiata.
-Once arrived at the intersection SS2 - Cassia continue towards Castiglione d'Orcia - Bagno Vignoni.
+FROM THE SOUTH: exit Chiusi - Chianciano Terme (A1).
+Continue towards Chianciano Terme, then towards Monte Amiata.
+Once you arrive at the SS2 - Cassia intersection, continue towards Castiglione d'Orcia - Bagno Vignoni.
 Exit the SS2 following the signs for Castiglione d'Orcia.